plentymarkets/plugin-elastic-export-criteo/meta/documents/user_guide_en.md

             shipping_height
         </td>
         <td>
-            The shipping height of the variation.
+            The height of the variation.
         </td>
     </tr>
     <tr>